 The Kingdom of Thailand is at the centre of the Indochina peninsula in Southeast Asia, bordered by Myanmar and Laos to the north, Cambodia to the east, and Malaysia to the south.
 The Gulf of Thailand lies to the south and east, and the Andaman Sea to the west.
 The capital of Thailand is Bangkok.
 Formerly known as Siam, the kingdom was renamed ‘Thailand’ in 1939.

-Thailand’s population is approximately 69 million (2016).
+Thailand’s population is approximately 69 million (2018).
 In addition to the ethnic Tai majority, there are significant numbers of Thais of Chinese descent, migrants from Myanmar and other neighbouring countries, hill tribes and other minorities, and a sizeable population of Muslim-Malays in the south.
 Buddhists make up 93% of the population.

-System of Government
+System of government

 Thailand is a constitutional monarchy.
 The Prime Minister is the head of government, and the head of state is a hereditary monarch.
-HM King Maha Vajiralongkorn Bodindradebayavarangkun became King upon his father’s death on 13 October2016.
+HM King Maha Vajiralongkorn Bodindradebayavarangkun became King upon his father’s death on 13 October, 2016.
 Prior to his death, King Bhumibol had been the world’s longest-serving head of state and was the country’s longest-reigning monarch.

-Recent Political Developments in Thailand
+Recent political developments in Thailand

 On 22 May 2014, General Prayut Chan-o-cha, Thailand’s Army Chief, launched a military coup in Thailand and established the National Council for Peace and Order (NCPO).
 On 21 August 2014, Prayut was nominated Prime Minister in a unanimous resolution of the new National Legislative Assembly.

 Thailand is actively involved in the UN.
 It served as a member of the UN Human Rights Council from 2010-13, including as President of the Council.
-Thai national Supachai Panitchpakdi served as Secretary-General of the United Nations Conference on Trade and Development, from 2005 to 2013, and prior to that as Director-General of the World Trade Organization, from 2001 to 2004.
+Thai national Supachai Panitchpakdi served as Secretary-General of the United Nations Conference on Trade and Development, from 2005 to 2013, and prior to that as Director-General of the World Trade Organization from 2001 to 2004.
 From 2016 to 2017, Thailand’s Vitit Muntarbhorn was the first Independent Expert on protection against violence and discrimination based on sexual orientation and gender identity.
 Thailand joined the Non-Aligned Movement in 1993.

 Australia and Thailand have longstanding and deep connections.
 Formal diplomatic relations commenced in 1952.
 We cooperate in a broad range of areas of mutual interest, including trade and investment, law enforcement, counter-terrorism, education, security, migration and tourism.
 The bilateral relationship is supported by mutual membership of international and regional organisations.

 Reflecting the extensive cooperation between Australia and Thailand, a treaty-level Agreement on Bilateral Cooperation entered into force on 27 July 2005.
 It provides a framework for future bilateral cooperation in non-trade areas, including security and law enforcement, environment and heritage, science and technology, telecommunications, civil aviation, public administration, energy, immigration, education, culture and social development.
-Senior Officials’ Talks are held on a regular basis, most recently on 26 June 2017.
+Senior Officials’ Talks are held on a regular basis, most recently on 13 September 2018.
 A Memorandum of Understanding (MOU) on 'Work and Holiday' visas allows nationals of both countries to undertake 12-month working holidays in the other country.

 Our strong bilateral relations are reflected in extensive people-to-people links.
-Thailand attracts large numbers of Australians for tourism and business – approximately 900,000 Australians visit Thailand each year.
+Thailand attracts large numbers of Australians for tourism and business – approximately 800,000 Australians visit Thailand each year.
 More than 72,000 Thais live in Australia (2016 Census).

-Security and Counter-terrorism Cooperation
+Security and counter-terrorism cooperation

+In November 2003, the Royal Thai Government announced that Thailand would move from being an aid recipient to an aid donor.
+Thailand’s overseas aid program is focused on technical cooperation and training with an annual budget of approximately AUD200,000 million.
 A number of regional Australian aid programs in human trafficking, labour rights, health, disaster management and economic integration continue to include Thailand.
 Australia also provides limited support to Thailand as part of efforts to strengthen the capacity of regional organisations such as ASEAN and APEC.